datanav/docs/configuration.rst

 The Oracle system
 -----------------

-The Oracle SQL system represents a Oracle RDBMS available on the network:
+The Oracle SQL system represents a Oracle RDBMS available on the network.
+See the :ref:`supported column types <oracle_types>` list for a overview of which Oracle column types are supported and how they are mapped to :ref:`Sesam types <entity_data_types>`.

 Prototype
 ^^^^^^^^^